Ong-Zheng-HAN/sg-budget-2026-nlp/README.md

 # Project: 2026 Budget Speech NLP Analysis (Lawrence Wong)

-This notebook analyzes a transcript of Prime Minister Lawrence Wong’s 2026 Budget Speech using basic NLP techniques.
+This notebook analyzes a transcript of Prime Minister Lawrence Wong’s 2026 Budget Speech using basic NLP techniques through ollama (model: llama3.1).
 It cleans and tokenizes the text, calculates word frequencies, visualizes the top 20 keywords, and uses dispersion-style plots to examine when key terms appear throughout the speech (e.g., “singapore”, “support”, “ai”) as well as comparisons like business vs family keywords.

 ## What it does
 Cleans raw transcript text